 What are the long-term returns for someone with little money?

 Investing in rental properties can provide fantastic returns when you have a lot of money to invest.
 Even if you have little money, you can invest in rental properties.
 I am going to walk through how many years it will take someone to accumulate one million dollars from investing $7,500 a year into long-term rental properties.

 When you first start out, $7,500 does not go very far, and it takes a lot of money to buy an investment property.
-Luckily there are many ways to buy a rental property with much less money if you are an owner occupant or use some of the techniques I discuss here.
+Luckily, there are many ways to buy a rental property with much less money if you are an owner occupant or use some of the techniques I discuss here.
 In the first year, the best bet is to buy a HUD home or REO that needs some work but will still qualify for an FHA or conventional loan.
-The key to my strategy is buying homes below market value.
-HUD or REO homes are a great way to do that.
-We will assume the investor can buy a home similar to the homes I purchase in my area which cost around $100,000.
+The key to my strategy is buying houses below market value.
+HUD or REO houses are a great way to do that.
+We will assume the investor can buy a house similar to the ones I purchase in my area, which cost around $100,000.
 There are closing costs that the buyer is charged when they get a loan, but you can ask the seller to pay most of your costs.

 Buying as an owner occupant year one